skysoft501/Orange-X/README.md

 # *Execution & Observation*

-* Before program launch, orange-x scans your computer for an external storage peripheral before initialization.
+* Before program launch, orange-x scans your computer to check for external storage peripheral before initialization.
 Program launches when a storage device is detected.

 * If more than 1 storage device is connected to PC, it sees nothing.
 You are welcome to fix that if you can.

-* After initialization, grammar builder loads up before orange-x loops in a continuous listening mode.
+* After initialization, all keywords (commands) will be added to the grammar builder, which loads up before orange-x loops in a continuous listening mode.
 Say exit to dismiss orange-x

 * Because of susceptibility to noise, program can trigger undesirable commands on its own.
 I know they are better speech engines like the FreeTTS - A speech synthesizer written entirely in Java and developed at Carnegie Mellon University.
 Working with the API at the moment